Vaishnavi6825/mux4to2encoder/README.md

 - Online open-source resources and communities that facilitated learning and implementation.

 Special thanks to all the individuals and platforms that contributed to the knowledge base used in this project. <br>
- Chhand Niyogi - Mtech student NIT Jemshedpur. <br>
+ Chhanda Niyogi - Mtech student NIT Jemshedpur. <br>
  Tejas B G - UG student from bangalore. <br>

 #### Template